hyperledger-archives/sawtooth-core/docs/source/_templates/sdk_TP_tutorial.rst

 Implementing Game Play
 ======================

-This tutorial does not include example code for playing tic-tac-toe.
-The details are fairly straightforward, and the functionality could certainly be implemented in different ways.
+Game-play functionality can be implemented in different ways.
 For our implementation, see
 {% if language == 'JavaScript' %}
 `sawtooth-core/sdk/examples/xo_javascript/xo_handler.js